 The vision for the new Center is for it to be “a hub for entrepreneurship that will create opportunities for our students/participants to make an impact on the world at an unprecedented level by learning to adapt to a constantly evolving world, connecting globally, and carving their own path.
 This authentic way of thinking and working develops a universally applicable and transferable mindset and skill set.”

-Posted in: Centers for Impact, Entrepreneurship, Global Engagement, Highlights, Invent, Lower School, LS Birches, Middle School, MS Birches, The Birches, Upper School, US Birches
+Posted in: Centers for Impact, Entrepreneurship, Global Engagement, Highlights, Invent, Lower School, Middle School, Upper School

 Learning occurred on multiple levels at TEDxAllendaleColumbiaSchool on February 3rd.
 You may already be familiar with TED talks, and TEDx events are local versions of those talks.
 What makes this TEDx event different from most is that it was planned and produced from start to finish by AC students.